Charles H. Bennett (illustrator)

-Charles Henry Bennett (26 July 1828 – 2 April 1867) was a prolific Victorian illustrator who pioneered techniques in comic illustration.
+Charles Henry Bennett (26 July 1828 – 2 April 1867) was a British Victorian illustrator who pioneered techniques in comic illustration.

 Beginnings

-Charles Henry Bennett was born at 3 Tavistock Row in Covent Garden on 26 July 1828 and was baptised a month later in St. Paul's Church, Covent Garden.
+Charles Henry Bennett was born at 3 Tavistock Row in Covent Garden on 26 July 1828 and was baptised a month later in St Paul's, Covent Garden.
 He was the eldest of the three children of Charles and Harriet Bennett, originally from Teston in Kent.
 His father was a boot-maker.
-Nothing is known of Charles's childhood, although it is likely that he received some education, possibly at St. Clement Dane's School on nearby Stanhope Street.
+Little is known of Charles' childhood, although some speculate that he received some education, possibly at St Clement Danes School.

 At the age of twenty, Charles married Elizabeth Toon, the daughter of a Shoreditch warehouseman, on Christmas Day 1848, also in St. Paul's Church.
-Their first son (another Charles) was born a year later and by 1851 the family was settled in Lyon's Inn in the Strand.
-At the time of their wedding, Charles was attempting to support his family by selling newspapers, but three years later, in the 1851 census, he described himself as an artist and portrait painter.
-Charles and Elizabeth's family kept growing and moving, and by 1861 they were living in Wimbledon with their six children.
+Their first son, who they named after Charles, was born a year later and by 1851 the family was settled in Lyon's Inn in the Strand.
+At the time of their wedding, Charles was attempting to support his family by selling newspapers; however, in the 1851 census three years later he described himself as an artist and portrait painter.

+By 1861, Charles and Elizabeth had six children and lived in Wimbledon.
 Charles, the eldest, was by this time at school, while the youngest, George, was just seven months old.